Domestic applicants are those that fall under the following types of citizenship or status in the US:

 - Other Non-immigrant

 While we encourage applicants with international coursework to apply earlier, domestic applicants are held to the domestic application deadlines.
-Domestic applicants with foreign degrees or degrees from U.S. territories should refer to the International requirements page for information about credential guidelines, degree qualification, and English proficiency requirements for the country/territory in which they studied.
+Domestic applicants with international degrees or degrees from U.S. territories should refer to the International requirements page for information about credential guidelines, degree qualification, and English proficiency requirements for the country/territory in which they studied.

 Application & Requirements